Alternative Study Arrangements© RWTH Aachen

 Fact Sheet on "Nachteilsausgleich" (Alternative Arrangements)

-Information on exam accommodations for chronically ill or disabled students in accordance with the Framework Act for Higher Education
+Information on exam adjustments for students with a chronic illness or disability in accordance with the Framework Act for Higher Education